one-unicorn/theunicorn/proposals/dApp_Assembly.md

 ### Collaboration-wise:

-- the team has a continous, transparent and open dialogue with plugin devs
+- the team has a continuous, transparent and open dialogue with plugin devs
 - they already collaborate with multiple projects from the ecosystem
 - at presentations, they presented the plugins as well